open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 It is strongly recommended to set `http.server_name` to allow associating requests with some logical server entity.

-Note that `net.host.port` is only applicable for ip transports and therefore only required if IP transport is used.
+Note that `net.host.port` is only applicable for IP transports and therefore only required if IP transport is used.

 ## HTTP client-server example